California Exposition: Monorail

-Cal Expo is home to one of two operating permanent monorail system in California - the only other can be found at Disneyland.
+Cal Expo is home to one of three operating permanent monorail system in California - the others can be found at Disneyland and Gilroy Gardens.
 The iconic monorail was installed during the creation of its existing grounds in 1968 by Universal Mobility Incorporated.
 The Monorail ride is only open for public use during the annual State Fair and is a great way to see the grounds from above.
 The storage facility for the monorail trams are located in the northwest corner of the grounds.
 Each tram features a different California symbol, like the California Golden Poppy or California Quail.

 Magnificent Midway

-Carnival rides and games are operated by Butler Amusements, Inc. Butler Amusements' first year at the state fair was in 2009.
-Rides and games were operated by RCS Amusements for a number of years before that.
+Carnival rides and games are operated by Butler Amusements, whose first year at the state fair was in 2009.
+Rides and games previously had been operated by Ray Cammack Shows for several years before that.

+Show Arena

+The Show Arena or Rodeo Arena 1, is used for various events such as rodeos, concerts and monster trucks.
+It was also used for motorcycle speedway in from 1974 to 1979 and was the venue for the American qualifying round of the Speedway World Championship in 1976.